+Contestants may only enter one precision driving class at the State Fair, and there are two ways to qualify.
 Contestants who qualify for State Fair in equitation/showmanship may also enter one precision driving if they received a blue ribbon in that event at their county fair using the same horse or pony as used in equitation/showmanship.